alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Clear SelectedRowKeyValue when no rows are selected
 -   When both pagination and single row selection are enabled, clear prior selection before setting the new selection
 -   Escape special characters in filter or search terms
+-   Generate correct url for record hyperlinks when running in a playground org

   ## 11/24/24 -  Eric Smith -     Version 4.3.4
 **Updates:**